rubygarage/rubygarage.github.com/slides/trailblazer/contract.markdown

 ## Populators

 `populate_if_empty`
-When you have nested form, reform had to instantinate it to perform validation.
+When you have nested form, reform had to instantiate it to perform validation.
 But Reform per design makes no assumptions about how to create nested models.
 So you have to tell it what to do in this out-of-sync case.

-To let Reform create a new model wrapped by a nested form in case of its abscence use `:populate_if_empty`.
+To let Reform create a new model wrapped by a nested form in case of its absence, use `:populate_if_empty`.

-It receives the class to be instantinated.
+It receives the class to be instantiated.

 ```ruby
 class AlbumForm < Reform::Form